FOH-BOH/engineering-assessment-full-stack/README.md

 We’ll also ask you about how you might have approached the other project option during the interview process, but you are not required to actually complete the work.
 We’re looking for a frame of reference on how you might start the thought process on a project, as it’s also something you’ll come up against during your day-to-day in our stack.

 Please do not spend more than 2-4 hours on this work, and make sure to record how much time you spent in total for frame of reference.
 Also, please document how to run your application via a README.md.
+Upload your finished work to a private GitHub repo.

 ### What we'll be looking for:
  * End-to-end functionality